Introduction to Collaboration Tools

 Asana

 Asana is a robust cloud collaboration tool designed to help teams organize, track, and manage their work.
 Asana’s selling point has to be its clever flexibility—it’ll bend on all sides to fit your team’s workflow.
 Need automated task reminders?
 Asana has got you covered!
 Want to link up with other work tools?
 Just say the word: Asana has just the right features for you.
+Asana is especially valuable for a project manager, as it enables efficient oversight of multiple projects, helps ensure timely delivery, and streamlines communication across teams.

 Sadly, Asana’s unlimited supply of superpowers might just be its weakness.
 With such features, Asana might be an overkill for small teams or if you are using it for simple projects.
 There are so many buttons and controls that might give you unnecessary headaches and make you wonder if the whole process is worth it.
 Plus, let’s be real: Asana’s price tag will likely not fit your small project’s budget.